-If you are a domestic student and would like to enrol in this program, please email the Graduate Research School to discuss your options.
+If you would like to join this program as an outbound student, please email the Graduate Research School to discuss your collaborative research plan.

 Inbound research students

 If you would like to join this program as an inbound student, you will need to complete a two-step application process:

-Apply to study at UTS via the online application system (after you have received confirmation to proceed from the UTS Graduate Research School).
+- Apply to study at UTS via the online application system (after you have received confirmation to proceed from the UTS Graduate Research School).

-Before you can apply to study at UTS as part of the Collaborative Doctoral Research Degree Program, the Graduate Research School will need to assess your eligibility.
+Before you formally apply to study at UTS as part of the Collaborative Doctoral Research Degree Program, the Graduate Research School will need to assess your eligibility.

 Please submit the following information via email to the UTS Graduate Research School:

-The UTS Graduate Research School will assess your information to determine your eligibility for the Collaborative Doctoral Research Degree Program.
-You must also meet the admission requirements for a UTS PhD program before you apply.
+The UTS Graduate Research School will assess the information you provide to determine your eligibility for the Collaborative Doctoral Research Degree Program and advise the outcome by email.

 Applying to UTS

-Once the Graduate Research School has assessed your eligibility, they will send you an email to advise you of the outcome.
-If you are eligible, you will need to submit a formal application via the UTS Online Application System.
-Please make sure you indicate on your application form that you are applying for the Collaborative Doctoral Degree Program.
+If the Graduate Research School has advised that you are eligible to apply, you will need to submit a formal application via the UTS Online Application System.
+Please make sure you indicate on your application form that you are applying for the Collaborative Doctoral Research Degree Program.